ergoplatform/ergo-appkit/README.md

 ## Using from other languages
-In additiona to Java, Appkit can be used to write Ergo applications in Scala, JavaScript, Python and Ruby and run those applications under GraalVM.
+In additiona to Java, Appkit can be used to write Ergo applications in Scala, JavaScript, Python and Ruby and run those applications under GraalVM, which support cross language interoperability.
 Please see [examples](https://github.com/aslesarenko/ergo-appkit-examples).

 ## Repository organization